oh-jinwoo94/gkm-align/README.md

   chmod +x setup.sh
   ./setup.sh
 </pre>
-The script compiles gkm-align and downloads to gkm-SVM human,mouse genomic background models to data
+The script compiles gkm-align and downloads to gkm-SVM human,mouse genomic background models to data/.

 Further, if the user presses 'y' (recommended for following the tutorial more easily), hg38 and mm10 genomes download to data/.